Jdiez93/Jdiez93/README.md

 - 🗣️ Native Spanish, with a high level of English (C1) and experience in Ireland.

+- ⚡ I adapt quickly to new environments and technologies, and I love keeping up with the latest trends in IA, DevOps and web development.

+- 💼 I enjoy teamwork, good communication and creating technology that has a real impact on users.

 - 🚀 In continuous training and looking for new professional challenges.

 - 📃 My Portfolio **https://jdr93portfolio.vercel.app/**